 Such chains of interrelated operations within a business process are presented in the business process route map.
 A route map describes the logic of the business process and its entire lifecycle, from start to finish, in the form of a flowchart that displays a sequence of route points.

 A route point reflects a stage in the lifecycle of a business process, normally involving the completion of a single automatic or manual operation.

-Tasks in 1C:Enterprise allow you to keep a record of jobs sorted by performer, and reflect the progress of business processes through the flowchart.
-In addition to business processes, tasks can be created by other infobase objects or directly by users.
+Tasks in 1C:Enterprise allow you to keep a record of jobs sorted by a performer, and reflect the progress of business processes through the flowchart.
+In addition to business processes, tasks can be created by other Infobase objects or directly by users.

 When a business process reaches any route point where actions of a specific performer are required, a task is generated (or multiple tasks for multiple performers).
 When a performer marks the task as executed, the business process automatically proceeds to the next route point in compliance with the flowchart.
 Thus, tasks are the driving force for business processes.